 Unless otherwise provided by a Supplemental Trust Agreement, all income and earnings received from the investment and reinvestment of moneys on deposit in the Debt Service Reserve Account will be transferred as soon as practicable to the Interest Account, the Principal Account or the Bond Redemption Account for use for the next payment due from such accounts.
-All income and earnings received from the investment and reinvestment of moneys on deposit in the Interest Account, the Principal Account and the Bond Redemption Account will remain in such accounts for use for the next payment due from such account.
-All income and earnings received by the investment and reinvestment of moneys on deposit in any construction fund will remain in such fund for use in the expenditures required from such fund.
+All income and earnings received from the investment and reinvestment of moneys on deposit in the Interest Account, the Principal Account and the Bond Redemption Account will remain in such accounts for use for the next payment due from such accounts and reinvestment due from such account.
+All income and earnings received by the investment and reinvestment of moneys on deposit in the expenditures required from such fund.
 All income and earnings on the Supplemental Payments Fund and the Series Payments Fund will be applied in the manner provided in the document governing such payments.
+All income and earnings received from the investment of moneys on deposit in any construction fund will remain the Rebate Fund shall be retained in such fund.
 All income and earnings received from the investment of moneys on deposit in the Rebate Fund shall be retained in such fund.
 All income and earnings received from the investment and reinvestment of moneys on deposit in any other fund created by the Trust Agreement will be transferred as soon as practicable to the Revenue Fund.
 Earnings in all funds and accounts will be available for payments of the Rebate Amount.